developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-3/api/barcode/ScannerConfig_ReaderParameters_ReaderSpecifics_ImagerSpecifics/index.md

 ContinuousRead class provides access to continuous scanning related parameters.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig.ReaderParameters.ReaderSpecifics.ContinuousRead
+###DifferentSymbolTimeout
+This setting is used to prevent the scanner from decoding another symbol within this time interval.

+**Type** - System.Int32
 ###DisconnectOnExit
 This parameter indicates to the scan driver to disconnect any existing connection between an external Bluetooth scanner and the terminal.
 When a BT scanner establishes connection to the terminal it will not automatically disconnect when the scanner is disabled by calling Scanner.disable().
 If this parameter is set the scanning driver will force the scanner to disconnect.
 Note: If this parameter is set to true, it will not fire the DISCONNECTED state.